dobeok/askreddit-topic-similarity/README.md

 * Sample use cases:
     - Recommend similar questions when visiting a thread
     - Identify reposts
+    - Outside of forums, this can also be used to suggest relevant news pieces about a particular topic that the user is reading

 * Method
+    - Stem words using nltk
     - Convert text to vector using bag-of-word method.
-The tally can be either
+The tally can be either by
         - (1) raw word frequency, or
         - (2) tf-idf
     - Use cosine similarity metric to find the closest matching thread name